aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.xmp.types.complex.thumbnail/_index.md

 ---

-The namespace contains class that is a thumbnail image for a file.
+The module contains class that is a thumbnail image for a file.

 ## **Classes**
 |**Class**|**Description**|